-no reasonable person could conclude from the evidence that an employee was acting within the scope of employment, a court should hold as a matter of law that the employee was not so acting" and enter summary judgment in favor of the employer.
+A plaintiff bears the burden of establishing the relationship between the claimed misconduct and the scope of employment.
+Pyne v.
+Witmer, 129 Ill.
+2d 351, 360, 543 N.E.2d 1304 (1989). "[W]hen no reasonable person could conclude from the evidence that an employee was acting within the scope of employment, a court should hold as a matter of law that the employee was not so acting" and enter summary judgment in favor of the employer.
 Bagent v.
 Blessing Care Corp., 224 Ill.
 2d 154, 170-71, 862 N.E.2d 985 (2007).

 Engaging in a criminal enterprise is not conduct that is plausibly within the scope of employment of a law enforcement officer.
-Plaintiff nevertheless contends the City should be held vicariously liable for the "criminal enterprise" run by Watts that included robbery, extortion, shaking down drug dealers, and framing innocent civilians.
+Plaintiffs nevertheless contend the City should be held vicariously liable under the doctrine of respondeat superior for the "criminal enterprise" run by Watts that included robbery, extortion, shaking down drug dealers, and framing innocent civilians.
 In accordance with Illinois law as described above, the City cannot be held vicariously responsible for the criminal activities allegedly perpetrated by Watts and Mohammed.
 It should go without saying police officers are expected to suppress or prevent crimes, not commit them.

 According to the Illinois Supreme Court, conduct is deemed to be within the scope of employment if, but only if: (a) it is the kind the servant is employed to perform; (b) it occurs substantially within the authorized time and space limits; and (c) it is actuated, at least in part, by a purpose to serve the master.
 Pyne, 129 Ill.
 2d at 359-60 (citing Restatement (Second) of Agency § 228).
 Conduct is not within the scope of employment if it is different in kind from that authorized, far beyond the authorized time and space limits, or too little actuated by a purpose to serve the master.
 Id.
-Applying these principles, no reasonable person could conclude Watts and Mohammed were acting within the scope of employment in allegedly victimizing Plaintiff and others at Ida B. Wells.
+Applying these principles, no reasonable person could conclude Watts, Mohammed, or any other Defendant Officer was acting within the scope of employment in allegedly victimizing Plaintiffs and others at Ida B. Wells as part of an ongoing criminal enterprise.

-First, the acts complained of were committed solely for the benefit of Defendant Officers.
-Plaintiff claims Watts and Defendant Officers engaged in robbery, extortion, planting evidence, and framing innocent individuals at the Ida B. Wells housing complex in the 2000s.
-(Complaint, ¶¶ 1, 2).
+It cannot reasonably be disputed the acts complained of were committed solely for the benefit of Defendant Officers.
+Plaintiffs claim Watts and Defendant Officers engaged in robbery, extortion, planting evidence, and framing innocent individuals at the Ida B. Wells housing complex in the 2000s.
+(Compl, ¶¶ 8, 37).
 The joint FBI/IAD investigation arose from allegations that Public Housing officers were taking money from drug dealers to allow them to continue selling narcotics.
-(CSOF ¶10).
-Drug dealers alleged

-Watts would extort bribe payments in order to allow them to continue drug trafficking activity at Ida B. Wells. ((CSOF ¶¶ 15;18; 27-29; 34).
-The joint FBI/IAD investigation developed evidence that Mohammed accepted bribes to allow drug operations to continue at Ida B. Wells.
-(CSOF ¶54).
+(CSOF ¶8).
+Drug dealers alleged Watts would extort bribe payments in order to allow them to continue drug trafficking activity at Ida B. Wells.
+(CSOF ¶¶ 13; 16; 27-28; 32).
+The joint investigation developed evidence that Mohammed accepted bribes to allow drug operations to continue at Ida B. Wells.
+(CSOF ¶52).
 Watts and Mohammed were caught stealing suspected drug proceeds from an individual they believed to be a drug courier (who was actually an FBI CI).
-(CSOF ¶58).
+(CSOF ¶56).
 These actions were taken solely for the monetary benefit of Watts and Mohammed, with no intent to "serve" the City's interests.
 Neither the City nor CPD would benefit in any way from such criminal misconduct.
 See Rivera v.
 City of Chicago, 2005 WL 2739180, 5 (N.D.
 Ill.
 Mar.
 25, 2014) (Accused police officer "was not employed to use the tools and techniques of policing for the purpose of stealing drugs and money.")